ModischFabrications/InventoryManager/README.md

 (cheap includes time, complexity and monetary cost)

 Keeping track of items only works as long as virtual and real stocks are identical.
-A IMS therefore needs great accessibility and the ability to manage items as easy as possible.
 Adding digital items needs to be cheaper than adding physical items.
+A IMS therefore needs great accessibility and the ability to manage items as easy as possible. -> Smartphone for mobile access

-Every location and item needs to be uniquely identifiable. -> item-IDs can't overlap, change or contain location data.
-Location-IDs should point to one or more item-IDs.
+Every location and item needs to be uniquely identifiable. -> item-IDs can't collide, change or contain location data.
+Location-IDs should lead to one or more item-IDs.

 Storages are compositions, they should be able to nest as deep as you want.